Camorra, blitz against the Cesarano clan: 18 arrests in Castellamare di Stabia

+Camorra, hard blow to the Cesarano clan: 18 arrests for extortion against entrepreneurs and shopkeepers

-Since this morning at dawn, the carabinieri of the Castellammare di Stabia company have been carrying out a precautionary measure issued by the Gip of the Naples court at the request of the Neapolitan DDA against 18 people believed to belong to the ‘Cesarano’ clan.
+From the first light of dawn, the carabinieri of the Castellammare di Stabia company are carrying out a precautionary measure issued by the Gip of the court of Naples at the request of the Neapolitan DDA against 18 people believed to belong to the “Cesarano” clan.

-Among the various crimes contested – the Provincial Command of the Carabinieri of Naples let us know – also that of extortion aggravated by the mafia method committed against entrepreneurs and shopkeepers in the Stabia area.
-Among the victims also a family member of the collaborator of justice Raffaele Imperiale.
+Among the various crimes contested – they let the Provincial Carabinieri Command of Naples know – also that of extortion aggravated by the mafia method committed against entrepreneurs and shopkeepers in the area stabiese.
+Among the victims also a family member of the collaborator of justice Raphael Imperial.

 #Camorra #blitz #Cesarano #clan #arrests #Castellamare #Stabia